LLB (Hons) in Law

 1. A candidate must pass SSC/equivalent and HSC/equivalent examination from any discipline/group.

-4. Candidates from Humanities Group must obtain a total GPA of 8.25 in SSC/equivalent and HSC/equivalent examination with minimum GPA 4.00 in each of the examinations.
+4. Candidates from the Humanities Group must obtain a total GPA of 8.00 in the SSC/equivalent and HSC/equivalent examinations.

 6. Candidates from International Baccalaureate (IB) must pass in minimum 06 (six) subjects having minimum 30 points based on the rating scale used in their curriculum (7, 6, 5, 4).
 Rating of 1, 2 and 3 will not be considered in point calculation.